 The pilot project will involve seven consultancy companies across nine defined territories, each one applying a different method of delivery.
 These methods will then be evaluated in terms of their effectiveness to define a potential national delivery mechanism.

-We are looking to engage with lowland and upland livestock grazing businesses across Staffordshire, Shropshire, Derbyshire, The Yorkshire Dales and Cumbria and is completely free of charge – please see below to register your interest.
+ADAS are therefore looking to engage with farming businesses across Shropshire, Staffordshire and Derbyshire and is completely free of charge – please see below to register your interest.

 Why this pilot is being run

 Leaving the EU will provide farmers and land managers with new opportunities but may also bring challenges.
 Adjusting to a new funding regime driven by new outcomes will mean that many farmers and land managers in England may need to adapt their business practices and carefully consider their options for the future.

 Some farmers and land managers may need to adjust their business models to become more productive, resilient, self-reliant and innovative in preparation for the decrease in, and eventual removal of, direct payments.
 The introduction of the new Environmental Land Management approach as well as other new funding sources will also signal the need for adaptation.